tonethar/IGME-230-GDD-Spring-2018/weekly/Week-01A-notes.md

 * expose you to the PHP scripting language that runs on most web servers
 * explore advanced CSS layout utilizing the CSS box model and the latest specifications
 * go beyond *type*, *class*, and *id* CSS selectors by utilizing advanced CSS 3 selectors
+* learn how to add advanced interactivity to web pages.
+Building web apps and web games requires knowledge of more than just HTML & CSS, but also of the JavaScript programming language that runs in all web browsers.
+We will be covering the current "standard" version of JavaScript known as ES5 (ECMAScript 5), as well as some of the well-supported and powerful features of ES6 (AKA ECMAScript 6 or ECMAScript 2015)
 * construct **web applications**.
 A web app is a client–server software application in which the client (or user interface) runs in a web browser.
 Examples of web apps you might use are github.com, Gmail, and Google Drive.
 Web App assignments we will complete in class include:
     - an [Image Gallery](../notes/HW-image-gallery.md)
     - an app that allows the user to search for and [view animated GIFs](../notes/HW-gif-finder.md)